 - Occipital neuralgia and Suboccipital headache – C2 neuralgia treatments without nerve block or surgery.

-Exercise and physical therapy in forward head posture headaches
+Treatment: Exercise and physical therapy for forward head posture headaches

-A 2021 paper in the Journal of back and musculoskeletal rehabilitation (10) noted that when compared with healthy people, patients with chronic tension-type headache are likely to have forward head postures and a higher number of active trigger points on the suboccipital muscle.
-The purpose of this study was to verify how forward head posture correction exercise can effectively reduce symptoms of the chronic tension-type headache patients.
+A 2021 paper in the Journal of Back and Musculoskeletal Rehabilitation (16) noted that when compared with healthy people, patients with chronic tension-type headaches are likely to have forward head postures and a higher number of active trigger points on the suboccipital muscle.
+The purpose of this study was to verify how forward head posture correction exercise can effectively reduce symptoms of chronic tension-type headache patients.

-- The subjects of this study were 45 individuals with chronic tension-type headache, divided into three groups of 15 patients each:
+- The subjects of this study were 45 individuals with chronic tension-type headaches, divided into three groups of 15 patients each:

 - a) the suboccipital muscle inhibition group using the myofascial release technique – interventions twice a week for four consecutive weeks.